 The importance of the Aware Ego Process

-The main goal of Voice Dialogue is to increase our ability to be centred in the Aware Ego.
+The main goal of Voice Dialogue is to increase our ability to be centred in the AEP.
 Standing between polarities we are less identified with learned and automatic patterns.
-Not being attached to any particular way of behaving, we remain in touch with our many different selves and can use their gifts and skills appropriately.
+Not being attached to any particular way of behaving we remain in touch with our many different selves and can use their gifts and skills appropriately.
 This help us navigate our life and relationships effectively and with real choice.

 Often though we move into a Negative Bonding Pattern, reacting defensively to protect ourselves.
 This is especially the case when our partner is very different from us, carrying our disowned selves.
 Being attracted to these differences initially, we frequently react to them over time with fear and judgment.
 Polarising against our partner, we make them responsible for our difficulties and try to change them.
 This takes away the energy and focus needed to look at our own unconscious reactions and make changes.

 Voice Dialogue supports us to learn about these bonding patterns and develop tools to change our shared dance of Selves.
-From the Aware Ego, each partner has a wide range of options to be with the other.
+From the AEP, each partner has a wide range of options to be with the other.
 Relationship now becomes a path to consciousness.

 Dreams are messages emerging directly from the unconscious.
 Instead of interpreting dreams intellectually, Voice Dialogue helps us approach each image as a part of our self.
 This gives us the opportunity to experience the unique meaning of each image directly.
 In this way, dreams can support the consciousness process, providing us with profound and relevant insights that reflect our waking life.

 Voice Dialogue and the Body